sdiehl/wiwinwlh/tutorial.md

 Since GHC version 6.8.1, a built-in debugger has been available, although its use is somewhat rare.
 Debugging uncaught exceptions is in a similar style to debugging segfaults with gdb.
-Breakpoints can be set `:break` and the call stack stepped through with `:forward` and `:back`.
+Breakpoints can be set with `:break` and the call stack stepped through with `:forward` and `:back`.

 ```haskell